19sully96/olympus_mons/readme.txt

 The files in this directory are used to solve the Session 24 programming activity.
 The files earth.py and mars.py make plots of the equations of motion for a cannonball being fired at 100 m/s at 30 degrees for varying masses.

+The file olympusmons.py plots equations of motion for a cannonball fired at 10000m/s at various degrees for 50kg ball on mars.

 ## Usage

 To run the program and make the plots, run the executable run.sh